-- 5. Configure Apache to redirect CRL requests to the new master. - 1.
-Open the CA proxy configuration.
+- 2. On rhel6.example.com, configure Apache to redirect CRL requests to the new master, rhel7.example.com. - a.
+Open the /etc/httpd/conf.d/ipa-pki-proxy.conf file.
+Uncomment the RewriteRule argument, and replace the server host name with the rhel7.example.com host name in the server URL:

-[root@rhel6 ~]# vim /etc/httpd/conf.d/ipa-pki-proxy.conf

-2. Uncomment the RewriteRule on the last line and replace the example server URL with the new Red Hat Enterprise Linux 7 server URL.